liminzheng/DS6306-HW03/README.md

 # SMU-MSDS-Homework
-This repository is used to save homework of Limin for the SMU MSDS homework
+This repository is used to save Limin Zheng's homework forSMU MSDS.
+Email: lzheng@mail.smu.edu